 National L G P S Technical A V C sub-group

-This guide has been created by the Local Government Association (L G A) with help from the National L G P S Technical A V C sub-group.
-Its aim is to establish common approaches on the preparation and provision of A V C view data to the pensions dashboards ecosystem (hereafter known as ‘dashboards’ or ‘ecosystem’).
+This guide was created by the Local Government Association (L G A) with help from the National L G P S Technical A V C sub-group.
+Its aim was to establish common approaches on the preparation and provision of A V C view data to the pensions dashboards ecosystem (hereafter known as ‘dashboards’ or ‘ecosystem’).

 Thanks go to representatives from the Prudential, Leicestershire Pension Fund, Northern Ireland Local Government Superannuation Committee, Tyne & Wear Pension Fund, West Yorkshire Pension Fund, Heywood Pension Technologies, Civica and the Pension Administration Standards Association.